 Though the effects of gum disease sound (and are!) quite scary, fortunately, modern dentistry provides us with many treatment options that can halt progression and even reverse the disease entirely!
 Gingivitis is typically easily reversed with a professional regular dental cleaning and good daily oral hygiene (brushing and flossing), but more advanced stages of gum disease require professional dental treatment.
 There are several surgical and non-surgical options that your dentist can recommend according to your specific case.

-Scaling and Root Planing is typically the first step to treating periodontitis.
+Scaling and Root Planning is typically the first step to treating periodontitis.
 It is a non-surgical process, known colloquially as a dental “deep cleaning.”
 Scaling removes plaque, tartar and bacterial toxins on your teeth both above and below the gum line.
-Root planing smooths the tooth root surfaces, making it more difficult for bacteria to adhere and easier for the gums to reattach to the teeth and heal.
-After a few weeks, our dentists will evaluate how well your gums have healed and determine whether or not further treatment is necessary.
+Root planing smooths the tooth-root surfaces, making it more difficult for bacteria to adhere and easier for the gums to reattach to the teeth and heal.
+After a few weeks, our dentists will evaluate how well your gums have healed and determined whether or not further treatment is necessary.
 In most periodontitis cases, scaling and root planing coupled with continuous good oral hygiene reverses the disease entirely!